kolypto/learning-and-playground/rust/README.md

 # A "workspace" is a set of packages that share the same `Cargo.lock` and output directory.
-# It you to split one large lib.rs into smaller packages.
+# It allows you to split one large lib.rs into smaller packages.
+#
+# Why?
+Because:
+# * Modules share the same compilation unit and dependencies.
+# * Crates in a workspace are separate compilation units with independent dependencies.
+# Benefits:
+# * Cargo can compile independent crates simultaneously.
+# * Recompilation boundaries: change code in one crate -- and it recompiles only one crate,
+#   not the whole thing.
+Faster recompilation when testing.
+#
-# Run this to create a binary sub-crate:
+# Run this to create a library sub-crate:
 # $ cargo new adder --lib
 #
 # The workspace has one target directory.
 # Compiled artifacts will end up in ./target
+# # NOTE: commented out because our top-level Cargo.toml complains
-[workspace]
+# [workspace]
-members = [
+# members = [
-    # sub-library.
+#     # sub-library.
-    # Generate it with:
+#     # Generate it with:
-    # $ cargo new adder --lib
+#     # $ cargo new adder --lib
-    "adder"
+#     "adder"
-]
+# ]